 Tier One-Student Data.
-USBE and USHE match a student based on:
+The USBE and USHE match a student based on:

 - First name

 - Last name

 - Date of birth

-- Gender
+- Legal sex (Student's legal sex must match what is currently on their official school record.)

-- SSID
+- SSID (State Student Identifier)

 - District and high school

 Tier Two-Course Data.
-Once a student is matched, USBE and USHE match a course enrollment:
+Once a student is matched, the USBE and USHE match a course enrollment:

-- USBE CACTUS code aligned to USHE course subject and number (e.g., ART 1010) - Course must be on the current year master list (CEML)
+- The USBE CACTUS code is aligned to the USHE course subject and number (e.g., ART 1010). - The course must be on the current year master list (CEML).